EDF Energy reviews, prices and tariffs

 What services does EDF Energy offer?

-EDF offers a range of business energy tariffs along with lots of ways to save on business energy.
+EDF offers a range of business tariffs including EDF electricity and gas tariffs along with lots of ways to save.
 These options include advice, energy consumption monitoring, and business renovation work.

 What tariffs and rates does EDF Energy offer?